10:30 am Sunday Worship

 But in Jerusalem, this is the big stage.
 This is like you got the lower courts, but this is like the Supreme Court.
 These guys, well respected, accomplished, studied, informed, and these men sat on the Sanhedrin to provide judicial oversight for the whole nation.
 Now the matter of concern for the chief priest, the scribes, the elders.
 What is it?
 Verse 2, “these things,” “these things.”
 It’s intentionally broad, but these things in context refers to everything Jesus has been doing over the past couple days.

-I mean, talking about his procession into Jerusalem, He’s made quite a stir, meddling in temple affairs.
-More to the point, though, he had driven away the vendors of the temple.
+I mean, talking about his procession into Jerusalem.
+He’s made quite a stir, meddling in temple affairs, more to the point, though, he had driven away the vendors of the temple.
 He’s even gone further than that.
 Not just, not just with this zealot impulse of purity or whatever that is, but he has taken up a teaching position.
 He started to speak things that are very much in contrast with what everybody else has been saying.
 He is an unvetted nonresident teacher and he’s taken up residency in the temple.
 He started teaching the people.
 He is there without prior authorization.
-And here’s the problem.
-Without prior authorization from them.
+And here’s the problem, without prior authorization from them.

 Now they would say if we’re to make their case for them the chief priest, they’re simply trying to serve the people.
 We just want to care for the people.
-We want to help them obtain their lambs for sacrifice and oxen.
-Want to make the pigeons available too, because of all the poor that just don’t have the means, they need to worship God too.
+We want to help them obtain their lambs for sacrifice and oxen; want to make the pigeons available too, because of all the poor that just don’t have the means, they need to worship God too.

 That’s certainly what they said.
 That’s certainly how they were able to sleep at night with their actions.
 But no one, not the common man.
 None of them were fooled by their sanctimonious, pious words of justification.
-You can see right through it.
+They could see right through it.
 Everyone knew what was going on in the temple was robbery.
 They complained.
 There’s a lot of records of complaint of the exorbitant rates that they charged.
 This approved vendors list that everybody had to use for getting their animals from the chief priest.
 They charge outrageous prices, exchange rates for foreign currency, also outrageous.
 All of it’s a scam and people know it.

 So when Jesus comes in and throws out the scam and the scammers, man, he is the people’s man.
 Certainly they do like Jesus.
 They’re hanging on all his words.
 But we know that just because they’re hanging on his words, it doesn’t mean it’s always for the right reason, right?
 Few days later, they’re gonna say “crucify him.”
 Truth didn’t go very deep with them.